boonhui91/Full-Stack-Frameworks-with-Django-Milestone-Project4/README.md

 The wireframe helps me to visualise the page layout.
 It can be viewed [here](resources/wireframe.png).

+The ER Diagram helps me to visualise the data structure.
+It can be viewed [here](resources/ER-Diagram.jpg).

 # FEATURES

 ### 1. Landing Page